BayLab/BayLab.github.io/content/_index.md

       text: |
         <br>

-        The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        The Bay Lab in the at UC Davis studies the ways in which human-induced environmental change alters evolutionary trajectories using a combination of ecological and physiological experiments and genomic data.

   - block: collection
     content: